30 x THC Capsules – 15mg THC per Capsule$30.00 Add to cart

 Making cannabis oil starts with two ingredients: 1 oz cannabis flower and 2 cups of the cooking oil of your choice.

-Oils with higher fat contents are more effective when it comes to activating the THC than oils with low-fat contents.
+Oils with higher fat content are more effective when it comes to activating the THC than oils with low-fat contents.
 Due to their popularity and their well-known health benefits, two of the most common oils used while making cannabis oil are coconut and olive oil.

 You will need a strainer or a cheesecloth, a grinder, and a double-boiler.